kudohamu/slatan/README.md

 # Slatan

-It's gem to create bot for Slack easily and flexibly.
+Ruby gem to create bot for Slack easily and flexibly.

 ## Installation